PrincetonUniversity/SPECFEMPP/docs/developer_documentation/tutorials/tutorial1/Chapter2/index.rst

         return 0;
     }

 Since we'd be using the simulation parameters often during this whole tutorial, we can define them in a struct and pass it around.
+Eventually, in :ref:`Chapter 12 <Chapter12>`, we will replace this struct and configure the simulation using a YAML file.

 .. code:: cpp